Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

 \hyperion achieves higher decoding accuracy compared to the MWPM decoder and its variants when decoding topological codes like surface code and color code.
 However, for non-topological codes like the BB code, its accuracy is lower than the BPOSD decoder at high error rates or large code distances.

-For the \textbf{surface code}, we consider three types of code-capacity noise models (\cref{fig:eva-rsc} (a-c)) and a circuit-level noise model (\cref{fig:eva-rsc} (d)).
+For the \textbf{surface code}, we consider three types of code-capacity noise models (\autoref{fig:eva-rsc} (a-c)) and a circuit-level noise model (\autoref{fig:eva-rsc} (d)).
 Different noise models lead to different types of decoding hypergraphs, which impact the performance of decoders.
 This highlights the importance of evaluating decoders with the right noise model.
 For the bit-flip noise, the decoding hypergraph is a simple graph and as a result, the MWPM decoder is an optimal MLE decoder.
 In this case, \hyperion achieves the same accuracy as the MWPM decoder, despite that theoretically the \emph{SingleHair} \refdef{relaxer} finder may not find the optimal solution (\S\ref{ssec:single-hair-subroutine}).
 For the biased-$Y$ noise, the decoding hypergraph is a nullity$_{\le 1}$ hypergraph.
 Although the T-MWPM decoder~\cite{tuckett2019tailoring} has a near-optimal threshold, it has been shown to be suboptimal in the logical error rate scaling~\cite{tsai2024mitigating}.
-MWPF(c=$\infty$) is proven to be optimal for nullity$_{\le 1}$ decoding hypergraphs (\S\ref{ssec:optimal-1-dof}), and we show that MWPF(c=200) already achieves orders of magnitude higher accuracy than the T-MWPM decoder.
-For depolarizing noise and circuit-level noise, the decoding hypergraph is general hypergraph.
-We note that the (weighted) HUF decoder achieves a higher accuracy than the MWPM decoder, because it considers the hyperedges caused by the $\hat{Y}$ errors. \hyperion achieves even higher accuracy than the HUF decoder.
+On the other hand, MWPF(c=$\infty$) is optimal for nullity$_{\le 1}$ decoding hypergraphs (\S\ref{ssec:optimal-1-dof}) and as shown in \autoref{fig:eva-rsc} (b), MWPF(c=200) already achieves an accuracy orders of magnitude higher than that of T-MWPM.
+For depolarizing noise and circuit-level noise, the decoding hypergraph is a general hypergraph.
+We note that the (weighted) HUF decoder achieves a higher accuracy than the MWPM decoder, because it considers the hyperedges introduced by the $\hat{Y}$ errors. \hyperion further achieves 3.3x lower logical error rate than the HUF decoder at $d=11$ with the code-capacity depolarizing noise, a total of 4.8x lower logical error rate compared to the MWPM decoder.